-If a partnership (including an entity or arrangement classified as a partnership for U.S. federal income tax purposes) holds any Notes or our common stock, the U.S. federal income tax treatment of a partner of the partnership generally will depend upon the status of the partner, the activities of the partnership and certain determinations made at the partner level.
-Partners of partnerships holding Notes or our common stock should consult their own tax advisors.
+If a partnership (including an entity or arrangement classified as a partnership for U.S. federal income tax purposes) holds any Notes, the U.S. federal income tax treatment of a partner of the partnership generally will depend upon the status of the partner, the activities of the partnership and certain determinations made at the partner level.
+Partners of partnerships holding Notes should consult their own tax advisors.

-Taxation of U.S. Holders of Notes
+Taxation of U.S. Holders